threekeytherapy/threekeytherapy.com/_projects/about.md

 ---
 title: About Me
 subtitle:
 description: My name is Claus and I am a certified Manuvision therapist with a specialisation in shock and trauma.
-Manuvision is a treatment method based on 25 years of experience in liberating the nervous system.
+Manuvision is a research-based method based on 25 years of experience in liberating the nervous system.
 featured_image: /images/clauslandscapestudio.jpg
 homepage_image: /images/clauslandscapestudio.jpg
 date: 2023-11-04 00:00:00